Court of the Myrtles: Hall of Ambassadors

-The Sala de la Barca leads in turn to the Hall of Ambassadors (Salón de los Embajadores), also known as the Salón de Comares ('Comares Hall') or Salón del Trono ('Throne Hall'), by passing through two consecutive ornate archways aligned with the entrance to the Sala de la Barca.
-The narrow space between the archways is occupied on the right (eastern) side by a small oratory or prayer room with a preserved mihrab, while the left (western) space leads to a staircase that grants access to more rooms upstairs, probably the sultan's winter apartments.
+The Sala de la Barca leads in turn to the Hall of Ambassadors (Salón de los Embajadores), also known as the Salón de Comares ('Comares Hall') or Salón del Trono ('Throne Hall').
+This hall is entered by passing through two consecutive ornate archways aligned with the entrance to the Sala de la Barca.
+The narrow space between the two archways is occupied on the right (eastern) side by a small oratory or prayer room with a preserved mihrab, while the left (western) space leads to a staircase that grants access to more rooms upstairs, probably the sultan's winter apartments.
 The jambs (sides) of the last archway upon entering the Hall of Ambassadors are pierced with two small and decorated arched niches.
 This type of niche was called a taqa in Arabic and was probably used to store either a decorative vase or a jug of water to drink.

 The Hall of the Ambassadors is contained within the massive Comares Tower.
 The tower is about 16 meters wide, has a total height of 45 meters, and its walls are about 2 to 3 meters thick.
 The hall is the largest and most impressive in the Alhambra, as well as one of the largest interior spaces of any historic palace in the western Islamic world (the Maghreb and al-Andalus).
-It has a square shape measuring 11.3 meters wide and it rises to a height of 18.2 metres.
+It has a square shape measuring 11.3 meters per side and it rises to a height of 18.2 metres.
 It served as a throne hall and audience chamber.

-The walls of the hall are covered in detailed stucco decoration, along with mosaic tile decoration (zellij) along the lower walls.
+The walls of the hall are covered in detailed stucco decoration and with mosaic tile decoration (zellij) along the lower walls.
 The decoration includes arabesque, geometric, and epigraphic motifs which were originally painted with bright colours.
 Among the inscriptions are Qur'anic verses and poems.
-Three of the walls are pierced at ground level by three openings or alcoves that end in a window.
-The middle opening in each of the walls has a double window split by a column, while the other two side openings have a single-arched window.
-The central opening in the back wall is more skillfully decorated than the rest and is where the sultan was seated, framed by the double-arched window behind him.
+Three of the walls are pierced at ground level by three alcoves with windows.
+The middle alcove in each of the walls has a double window split by a column, while the other two side alcoves have a single-arched window.
+The central alcove in the back wall is more skillfully decorated than the rest and is where the sultan was seated, framed by the double-arched window behind him.
 Wall inscriptions around this particular alcove feature a poem by either Ibn al-Jayyab (d.
 1349) or Ibn al-Khatib (d.
 1374) which alludes to the sultan's throne.
 At the top of the walls, just below the dome ceiling, is a line of small windows with grilles forming a geometric latticework.
 The latticework of both sets of windows above and below were probably originally filled with coloured glass, but this has been lost, probably due to the explosion of a nearby gunpowder magazine in 1590.